Adobe-Experience-Cloud/analytics-io-lab/sections/s4_trended_data/README.md

 -----
 Trend the **Occurrences** metric by hour.

-1. Using Swagger and the **``POST /reports/ranked`** endpoint as in past exercises, paste the following json report request into the body text box:
+1. Using Swagger and the **`POST /reports/ranked`** endpoint as in past exercises, paste the following JSON report request into the body text box:

 ```javascript
 {